Key takeaways

 3. Smart locks

 Physical keys will soon be a thing of the past.
-Smart locks replace metal keys and enable a resident to unlock their door using a PIN code or smartphone.
+Smart locks replace metal keys and enable residents to unlock their doors using a PIN code or smartphone.

 Smart locks are convenient because residents no longer have to carry around keys, and your staff won’t need to worry about the hassle of making them.
 However, smart locks aren’t the best way to manage front door access because once residents give out the PIN code to a guest, that person can reenter the door anytime they want.
-Your best solution is to use smart locks as door access control for individual units within the building.
+Your best solution is to use smart locks for door access at the individual unit level.

 4. Keypads